Last update: January 28, 2021

 Can I have visitors from the U.S. during the semester?

 No. American tourists are not currently allowed to enter most European countries, so do not plan to have family or friends visit you while abroad.
 Please know that in case of emergency (e.g. serious illness resulting from COVID-19), immediate family members can legally enter Denmark to be with you.

 What will be required of me to be successful abroad during COVID-19?

 Flexibility: As in the U.S., conditions and recommendations are constantly changing as the public health community and leaders learn more about COVID-19.
-Just like on your home campus, DIS will need to respond by adjusting recommended protocols, class schedules, field study or study tour destinations, etc, sometimes with very little notice.
-Please prepare to be flexible.
-At some point in the semester, you may need to stay home for a period of time as a result of illness, exposure, or a community lockdown; DIS is prepared to support you through any of these scenarios.
+DIS will need to make adjustments – possibly with little to no warning – to recommended protocols, class schedules, field study destinations, etc. Please prepare to be flexible and understand that, at some point in the semester, you may need to stay home for a period of time as a result of illness, exposure, or a community lockdown.
+DIS is prepared to support you through any of these scenarios.

 What if I, or someone else at DIS, tests positive for COVID-19?

 Any student who tests positive for COVID-19 or has been identified as a ‘close contact’ based on local public health guidance, will be fully supported through testing and isolation, including academic support and continuation of coursework from a distance.
 Testing and medical care will be reimbursed through DIS insurance per the policy details.

 If a COVID-19 vaccine becomes available while I’m abroad, can I receive one in Denmark?